The Church at Litchfield Park

 About that time Pastor Judson Souers was called to be the pastor, a position he served for approximately 20 years.
 He still lives in the community and serves as Pastor Emeritus.

 An activities center, which includes a kitchen and a worship area, was named “Souers Hall” in his honor, after “Pastor Jud” retired from full-time ministry.

-The senior pastor now is Rev. Dale L. Hopely, Jr. The other pastoral staff includes Rev. Lynne Kammeraad, Associate Pastor, and Rev. Kerri Sandusky, Associate Pastor.
+The senior pastor now is Rev. Lynne Kammeraad and the associate pastor is Rev. Kerri Sandusky.
 In October, 2012, Rev. Sandusky became the first minister to be ordained by the Church, the congregation unanimously ratifying her candidacy.

 Begun as a non-denominational church, The Church now refers to itself as interdenominational, a place where the various denominational traditions of its worshippers are celebrated.